parts.arts_object¶

 variables.
 It provides default methods for the setting of ARTS properties

-as well as default setup
+as well as default setup and get_data methods.

-Additionally, the arts_object
+Additionally, the arts_object provides functionality for

-the propagation of dimension information throughout parts
+the propagation of dimension information throughout parts.
+This

 is important to enable testing consistency of user-provided data.